 The Civic Museum of Natural Science in Bergamo has irregular opening hours changing with the season.
 However, it should already be open from 10:00 am.
 I suggest that you come before 5:00 pm.
 It is open every day except Mondays.
 Check for announcements and exact opening hours from the museum’s website.

-The beautiful architecture of the buildings in the town’s square, the view from the tower and bastion, and the cobblestone lanes, arches, and old houses within the city walls will make your finger press that shutter!
+Bergamo, with its medieval charm, offers a landscape that seems to have leaped straight out of a movie or fairytale.
+The stunning architecture of the buildings in the town square, the panoramic views from the tower and bastion, and the quaint cobblestone lanes, arches, and old houses within the city walls are all photo-worthy.

 You can find and join city tours from here.

-Unlike the rest of the country in southern and central Italy, the cuisine offered in Bergamo has main ingredients that grow in a colder climate.
-You can expect meat instead of fish and dairy instead of olive oil on your meals in Bergamo.
+Looking for another reason to visit Bergamo?
+Try the Northern Italian Cuisine.
+Unlike the dishes typically found in southern and central Italy, Bergamo’s cuisine features ingredients that thrive in cooler climates.
+Expect to find meat instead of fish and dairy products instead of olive oil in your meals here.

 Here’s a picture of Polenta Taragna: